 After a couple of hours of being gone, and not being able to raise her husband on his mobile phone, she started to worry.
 “But, suicide was not on my mind,” she said.

-A couple hours later, Kathy called the police.
+A couple of hours later, Kathy called the police.

 “I still find this hard to talk about.
 But, I can say that after a good deal of time, I was able to grieve and rebuild a different than what I had before.
 But, it’s still a good life.
 And, I did get a tremendous amount of help and support in this process from Survivors After Suicide.